Commitment to creation

 and the creative arts for 120 years

-Inspired by this legacy, the Group opened a permanent gallery in 2001 inside its flagship store on Boulevard Haussmann in Paris.
+Inspired by this legacy, the Group opened a cultural space in 2001 inside its flagship store on Boulevard Haussmann in Paris.
 Called Galerie des Galeries, it is located on the first floor of the store.
 Since 2010, the Group has consolidated its support for museums and cultural institutions through its Corporate Giving Division, which selects, discovers, showcases and publicizes emerging artists.

 contemporary art and design

 Quasi-Pagan Modern, work by Haegue Yang under the dome of the Galeries Lafayette store on Boulevard Haussmann, August-October 2016

 Nurturing, sustainable fashion

 We made creativity and bringing fashion within reach a corepart of Galeries Lafayette's identity when we opened our own garment shops in the early 20th century.
 The first to appoint a fashion director in France, we soon demonstrated our ability to bring together young designers and garment makers, opting clearly to open up the lines of communication between art and industry.